webcrank/webcrank-dispatch.hs/README.md

   ]
 ```

-then dispatch on a request path
+then dispatch on request paths

 ```
 res1 = dispatcher [""]